ex-zee-ex/VIDEO_WAAAVES_2.5_suite/README.md

 # VIDEO_WAAAVES_2
 a video mixer, framebuffer delay, and feedback resynthesis engine built in openFrameworks https://openframeworks.cc/

+(QUICK ADVERTISEMENT FOR MYSELF https://andreijaycreativecoding.com/ this is my website, there is a pay pal button on here, if you have a fun time with the software i make and can afford to send me a donation it is super appreciated, the more donations i recieve means the more time i can spend working on crazy awesome open source software)

 OK! so installing from these files here on the github are kind of only for folks reasonably well versed in navigating openFrameworks already!
 I can't really help anyone out anymore with this sort of thing as the volume of requests has greatly outpaced the amount of time I can afford to spend on that!
 But for everyone who has no idea what the heck an open frame work is don't worry I jurry rigged a reasonable solution for yalls!
 For OSX ownload the zip here

 https://drive.google.com/open?id=1VVwciTI60kvjf7pIZd4kvxfKSJg_MYhX